-Bonfire Shelter is an archaeological site located in a southwest Texas near Langtry, Texas.
-The site contains evidence of mass American buffalo hunts, a phenomenon that is usually associated with the Great Plains Indians hundreds of miles to the north.
+Bonfire Shelter is an archaeological site located in southwest Texas near Langtry, Texas.
+The site contains evidence of mass American bison hunts, a phenomenon that is usually associated with the Great Plains Indians hundreds of miles to the north.

-This large rock shelter was the scene of several prehistoric buffalo jumps.
-More than 11,000 years ago, during the early Paleoindian era at the end of the last Ice Age, the people of the time began to stampede herds of buffalo over the edge of a cliff overhanging the shelter into a narrow box canyon that emptied into the Rio Grande River.
-Bonfire Shelter is southernmost buffalo kill-site in North America and is also the oldest known site.
+This large rock shelter was the scene of several prehistoric bison jumps.
+More than 11,000 years ago, during the early Paleoindian era at the end of the last Ice Age, the people of the time began to stampede herds of buffalo over the edge of a cliff overhanging the shelter into a narrow box canyon that emptied into the Rio Grande.
+Bonfire Shelter is the southernmost buffalo kill site in North America and is also the oldest known site.

 Situated in the deeply entrenched Mile Canyon south of I-90, and just northeast of Langtry, the cliff looms above a large rock shelter, hidden behind a massive roof fall.
 Near here, the buffalo plunged to their deaths on a rocky pile at the opening of the shelter, providing a sudden wealth of meat, hides, and bones to the hunters.